Kennedy v. Bremerton School District: Impact

 An analysis by Ian Millhiser of Vox suggests that the decision's impact may be limited, as the opinion's description of Kennedy's actions as "private" would have already been permissible under Lee v.
 Weisman.

-Some religious groups claim the decision allows for school prayer, but other legal analysts find no support for the overturning of Abington School District v.
+Some religious groups claim the decision allows for school prayer, but other legal analysts find no support for the overruling of Abington School District v.
 Schempp, which disallows public school teachers from leading students in prayer.
-The Court in Kennedy found that Kennedy had not required or asked students to join him, but had instead joined him voluntarily, and thus was not a violation of Schempp.
-However these analyses did affirm that the design allows a teacher to pray quietly on their own or with other teachers.
+The Court in Kennedy found that Kennedy had not required or asked students to join him, but that they had instead joined him voluntarily, and thus there was no violation of Schempp.
+However these analyses did affirm that the design allows teachers to pray quietly on their own or with other teachers.

-Kennedy was reinstated to his previous position as assistant football coach for the Bremerton school by March 2023.
+In March 2023, the school district announced that Kennedy would be employed as an assistant football coach for the 2023–24 school year.
+Although Kennedy had sued for his job back, in September 2023, after coaching one game, Kennedy resigned to move back to Florida, where he had resided since 2020; the Bremerton school district had argued the case was moot because Kennedy had moved away, but his lawyers stated at the time that the move was temporary and he was willing to move back.

+In popular culture

+The case is referenced in the 2024 film Average Joe.